-The elevation-slope cumulative frequency distribution is a two-dimensional table with 10 class \times 7 class data items.
+The elevation-slope cumulative frequency distribution is a two-dimensional table with 10 class $\times$ 7 class data items.
 This two-dimensional table can be viewed as a DEM having a volume with a constant projected area.
-The greater the overlap in volume between the distribution of a new application problem and that of an existing case, the higher is the similarity.
+The greater the overlap in volume between the distribution of a new application problem and that of an existing case, the higher the similarity is.
 Therefore, the similarity function for the elevation-slope cumulative frequency distribution was designed as the ratio of the intersection volume to the union volume between two distributions (Table 2).

-10 4.2.6 Hypsometric curve (describing the landscape development stage)
+4.2.6 Hypsometric curve (describing the landscape development stage)

-11 The hypsometric curve is often summarized as a single numeric value, the hypsometric 12 integral (HI, with a value range of [0,1]), which can be used to classify landscape 13 development into three stages: youth (HI > 0.6), maturity (0.35 < HI < 0.6), and old age (HI < 14 0.35) (Strahler, 1952).
-The HI was used to design a similarity function for the hypsometric 15 curve between a new application problem and an existing case.
+The hypsometric curve is often summarized as a single numeric value, the hypsometric integral (HI, with a value range of [0, 1]), which can be used to classify landscape development into three stages: youth (HI > 0.6), maturity (0.35 < HI < 0.6), and old age (HI < 0.35) (Strahler, 1952).
+The HI was used to design a similarity function for the hypsometric curve between a new application problem and an existing case.
 Similarly to that of the total relief attribute, it is a linear function using the absolute difference of their HI values.
-When 16 17 the absolute difference in HI is 0, the corresponding similarity is 1.
+When the absolute difference in HI is 0, the corresponding similarity is 1.
 The similarity is 0 for the maximum possible deviation from the HI of the new application problem (see Table 2).
-18

-19 4.3 Calculation of the overall similarity
+4.3 Calculation of the overall similarity

-20 The overall similarity between a new application problem and an existing case is calculated as the minimum of all similarity values for every individual attribute between the new 21 22 application problem and the existing case.
-The use of a minimum operator means synthesizing 23 the similarity values on every attributes in a cautious manner.
-On the one hand, the overall 24 similarity result by this means is lower (i.e., higher uncertainty of reasoning result) than those from other synthesis means such as weighted average.
-On the other hand, a case with a low 25 26 similarity value for any individual attribute will not get a higher overall similarity result by the minimum operator.
-This can prevent the proposed method from some unreasonable 27 28 performance.
-For example, two cases with similar values of total relief and very different area 29 sizes will have a low overall similarity, because of their low similarity on the area attribute 30 and the overall similairty calculation by the minimum operator.
+The overall similarity between a new application problem and an existing case is calculated as the minimum of all similarity values for every individual attribute between the new application problem and the existing case.
+The use of a minimum operator means synthesizing the similarity values on every attribute in a cautious manner.
+On the one hand, the overall similarity result by these means is lower (i.e., higher uncertainty of reasoning result) than those from other synthesis means such as weighted average.
+On the other hand, a case with a low similarity value for any individual attribute will not get a higher overall similarity result by the minimum operator.
+This can prevent the proposed method from some unreasonable performance.
+For example, two cases with similar values of total relief and very different area sizes will have a low overall similarity, because of their low similarity on the area attribute and the overall similarity calculation by the minimum operator.
 This means that these two cases would not be credible solution provider for each other, which is reasonable.
-Another example is that because of using the minimum operator, a low similarity on cell size between two cases will prevent that a fake high similarity on an attribute due to the DEM resolution effect (such as the attribute of elevation-slope cumulative frequency distribution) drives the overall similarity up.
+Another example is that because of using the minimum operator, a low similarity of cell size between two cases will prevent a fake high similarity on an attribute due to the DEM resolution effect (such as the attribute of elevationslope cumulative frequency distribution) driving the overall similarity up.
 Therefore, the overall similarity calculation by a minimum operator should be more effective than that by a weighted-average operator.

-8 5 Experiment
+5 Experiment

-9 5.1 Experimental design
+5.1 Experimental design